NISP-GmbH/DCV-Management-Linux/README.md

 * Request token access to access your session using SSH service
 * Count sessions by owner
 * Create a session
+* Create a session during new PAM login
 * Close a session
 * List connections
 * List sessions